capi5k/capi5k/README.md

 There is so much to do ! but

-* to have a decent documentation
+* to have a decent documentation.
-* ?
+* move the dependency management to librarian in order to have a full ruby implementation.

 can participate to improve the idea of capi5k.